APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization: Related Work

 \subsection{Generative Recommendation}

-Generative recommendation (GR) has emerged as a new paradigm for recommender systems.
-Unlike traditional models that represent each item with a single ID, generative approaches tokenize items into multiple discrete tokens, reducing parameter complexity and improving model generalization.
-The study of GR generally involves two main stages: item tokenization and sequence-based recommendation on the discrete tokens.
-For tokenization, existing methods include rule-based approaches~\cite{hua2023index} and learning-based approaches~\cite{rajput2023tiger, wang2024letter, liu2025ETEGRec}, among which VQ-based methods (e.g. RQ-VAE~\cite{lee2022rqvae}) dominate.
-Prior work has explored diverse approaches to item tokenization, such as leveraging richer input signals (e.g., multi-behavior~\cite{liu2024multi} and multimodal features~\cite{zhai2025multimodal}), aligning tokenization with recommendation objectives~\cite{liu2025ETEGRec}, and adapting token representations dynamically to context~\cite{houactionpiece}.
-For sequence modeling, most studies adopt the next-token prediction paradigm, where the model autoregressively generates target tokens conditioned on the user’s interaction history.
-Recent efforts have primarily focused on improving the efficiency, stability, and scalability of this paradigm through enhanced inference mechanisms and model design~\cite{lin-efficient, lin2025order, yang2025earn}.
-These works collectively advance the development of LLM-based GR toward more effective and efficient inference.
+Generative recommendation (GR) has emerged as a new paradigm for recommender systems, where items are represented by multiple discrete tokens instead of a single ID, improving parameter efficiency and generalization.
+Existing GR studies mainly involve two stages: item tokenization and sequence modeling over discrete tokens.
+For tokenization, prior methods include rule-based approaches~\cite{hua2023index} and learning-based approaches~\cite{rajput2023tiger, wang2024letter, liu2025ETEGRec}, among which VQ-based methods (e.g., RQ-VAE~\cite{lee2022rqvae}) are dominant.
+Recent studies further improve tokenization through richer input signals~\cite{liu2024multi, zhai2025multimodal}, recommendation-aware objectives~\cite{liu2025ETEGRec}, and context-adaptive representations~\cite{houactionpiece}.
+For sequence modeling, most methods adopt autoregressive next-token prediction conditioned on user interaction histories.
+Recent efforts mainly focus on improving inference efficiency, stability, and scalability through enhanced decoding strategies and model designs~\cite{lin-efficient, lin2025order, yang2025earn}.

-Unlike prior studies, our work focuses on the training–inference inconsistency introduced by beam search decoding, which has not been systematically explored in existing GR research.
+Unlike prior studies, our work focuses on the training--inference inconsistency introduced by beam search decoding, which has not been systematically explored in existing GR research.